 The move away from fear-based workplaces is a common theme.
 Matt Perez, co-founder of Nearsoft: “If you put me in a position of fear, I’m going to make my worst decisions, and I’m not going to do what you want.
 That’s why we set up Nearsoft to be freedom-based.”

 Several people talked about how becoming a freedom-centred company had made a big difference.
 Garry Ridge, as CEO of WD-40, has taken it from $250 million to over £1 billion in sales.
 He displayed the company’s “maniac pledge”:

-At Van Meter, an electrical retailer from Cedar Rapids, they have just renamed holiday time from PTO (personal Time Off) to TOTAL (Time Off to Appreciate Life), set a minimum of two weeks and allowing people to take as much time off as they want.
-“As long as they are doing a great job, its not a matter of tracking it”, explained Alicia Murphy.
+At Van Meter, an electrical retailer from Cedar Rapids, they have just renamed holiday time from PTO (Personal Time Off) to TOTAL (Time Off to Appreciate Life), set a minimum of two weeks and allowed people to take as much time off as they want.
+“As long as they are doing a great job, it's not a matter of tracking it”, explained Alicia Murphy.

 Another concept from Van Meter is that of “leaving a legacy for the future”, and “leave things better than you found it”.
 This can range from filling the coffee machine if you find it empty to bringing truly great service to your customers.
 What is best about working there?
 Lorelli Christner: “Being able to be my authentic self.
 They allow you to be who you are and not fit into some corporate mould.”

 From Brighton, Matthew Matheson introduced the “Church of Fail”, based on the idea that “we have to break the conditioning of ‘we can’t get things wrong’”.
 In the “Church” they ask 3 questions: What did you fail at?
 How did you cope with it?
 What would you do differently?
 And then you get applauded – and, crucially, you stay on stage to the end of the applause.

 Push the decision down to the person who knows